Eleonore9/Using-Python-VirtualEnv/README.md

-Hooray for Python Virtualenvs!
+Hooray for Python virtualenv!
 =========

-Virtualenvs are for all kind of projects!
+virtualenv is for all kind of projects!
 -----

 Virtual environments are super useful!